sionide21/Equipment-Loan-Tracking/INSTALL.md

 Superuser management is not exposed in the webapp, you have to do it directly in the database.
 The easiest way to add a superuser is to add them as a regular user first (User Admin above).

 After they have logged in once, there will be a user record for them in the database table `auth_user`.
-To make a user a superuser, simply set the `superuser` column to 1.
+To make a user a superuser, simply set the `is_superuser` column to 1.

 #### A note on superusers